CobayaSampler/cobaya/README.rst

 **Cobaya** (**co**\ de for **bay**\ esian **a**\ nalysis, and Spanish for *Guinea Pig*) is a framework for sampling and statistical modelling: it allows you to explore an arbitrary prior or posterior using a range of Monte Carlo samplers (including the advanced MCMC sampler from CosmoMC_, and the advanced nested sampler PolyChord_).
 The results of the sampling can be analysed with GetDist_.
 It supports MPI parallelization (and very soon HPC containerization with Docker/Shifter and Singularity).

+This fork is intended to consdier various types of posterior repartitioning for imporving performance.

 Its authors are `Jesus Torrado`_ and `Antony Lewis`_.
 Some ideas and pieces of code have been adapted from other codes (e.g CosmoMC_ by `Antony Lewis`_ and contributors, and `Monte Python`_, by `Julien Lesgourgues`_ and `Benjamin Audren`_).

 **Cobaya** has been conceived from the beginning to be highly and effortlessly extensible: without touching **cobaya**'s source code, you can define your own priors and likelihoods, create new parameters as functions of other parameters...